Chevrolet LS Engine Family

 Chevrolet also designed the intake manifold using similar technology, they aimed for the LS engine to produce usable power really low in the RPMs, and decent power up high.
 They also focused on small features like the cam size, they made the cam core massive, which means you can easily fit a .600+ lift cam and it won’t be that harsh on your motor.

 All Chevy LS engines are known to respond to modifications really well, even an intake/exhaust will gain you substantial amounts of HP, the typical head/cam swap is known for gaining over 100 HP.
 Some people even leave the stock heads on and just have them worked over, combined with a big cam and many LS engines are making over 440rwhp with just head work and a cam.
 What other engines can you name that makes that much horsepower with just a cam swap?

 The internet sensation, the LSX Willys Jeep, is a perfect example of this performance that can be achieved with these engines.

 Would you believe me if I told you that a 5.7L LS1 will fit into a 1.6L Mazda Miata?
 The LS engine family is known for having smaller proportions than its competitor’s engines, making it much easier to swap into cars with small engine bays.
 The Chevy LS platform is banned from some motorsports because it can be swapped into smaller cars and give them an unfair edge over the competition.

-The main reason that they’re such a compact engine is because of they’re “old-school” pushrod design, as well as all of the modern designs they used when designing the engine block.
+The main reason that they’re such a compact engine is because of their “old-school” pushrod design, as well as all of the modern designs they used when designing the engine block.
 The push-rod design that they continue to use is unlike almost all modern engines which have overhead cams.
 You can achieve better performance and economy with an overhead cam but at the cost of a much larger and heavier engine.